as20aa/accountmanager/README.md

 you must use the small camel case to set the vo class and parameter in postman, springboot can automatic convert json to vo if you do this.
 # pojo in mybatis

 You should change the setting to make mybatis support pojo to xml
+# selectKey in mybatis
+you can use the selectKey to make the atomistic operation in user id generation
+# permission control